 The Chicago Community Trust is a community foundation dedicated to improving the region through strategic grant making, civic engagement, and inspiring philanthropy.

 Arts & Culture

 Digital & Physical Tools

-Arts education programs can help teens inside a juvenile detention center discover talents, pursue creative expression and even develop a new outlook on life.
-But once released, these young men and women can easily lose touch with what they’ve learned and the teaching artists they’ve met.
+Arts education programs can help teens inside Chicago’s Juvenile Temporary Detention Center discover their talents, heal through creative expression, and even develop a new outlook on life.
+But once they re-enter society, it’s too easy for these young men and women to put their creative pursuits on the back burner.
 With support from the CCT, we designed a digital resource to bridge that gap.

 In our interviews with the teaching artists at Chicago’s Juvenile Temporary Detention Center, we learned about the transportation challenges and strict confidentiality rules that keep recently-released youth from showing up at arts organizations’ doors.

 We asked youth for feedback on paper prototypes of a digital arts platform meant to connect them to art after their detention.
 They promptly schooled us on exactly where our solutions failed.
 Youth wanted deep content on the creative disciplines they loved and practiced, not basic information on art forms that they didn’t care about.

 In another session, teens created prototypes to explain their ideas to peers.
 When one wrote on a USB drive concept, “Keep up with work,” we realized that this was not about an introduction to the arts, but rather a tool to stay busy and motivated.
 This led to the site’s name, Drive.

 Teaching artists also told us they grappled with a heartbreaking reality: youth leaving the JTDC needed so much more than art, including basics like housing, school and mental health services.
 We designed the final website to integrate the arts in among other resources focused on this population.